TruongSinhAI/Gemini-Content-Forge/README.md

     *   Specify keywords/topics to guide the AI.
     *   Define custom content types.
     *   Select the desired output language from a list of supported languages.
+    *   Choose output format (Text, Markdown, HTML).
+*   **AI-Powered Image Generation**:
+    *   Generate images from textual prompts using Google's Gemini 2.0 Flash experimental model.
+    *   Describe the desired image, and the AI will create it.
 *   **Topic & Keyword Suggester**:
     *   Input an initial idea and get AI-generated suggestions for related topics and keywords.
     *   Easily add suggested topics to your content generation keywords.